 Wunderman Thompson is the newly created fully integrated creative network formed in 2019 from the merger of WPP's storied J Walter Thompson advertising agency and direct & digital specialist Wunderman.
 The latter had over a period of years become one of the biggest as well as the fastest growing businesses within WPP, while JWT struggled with a series of challenges, not least a long-running legal dispute over allegations of misconduct by its former CEO.
 Following the shock resignation of WPP founder Sir Martin Sorrell in 2018, Wunderman's reputation was further enhanced by the elevation of its CEO Mark Read to the top job within the group.
 Consolidation of the sprawling collection of agencies now under his command was top of his to-do list.
 Wunderman had previously been considered as the likely partner for another agency facing challenges, Y&R, with whom it had long been associated.
 Instead, Read chose to merge Y&R with another of its satellites, VML, and combine Wunderman with JWT.
 Though headquartered still in New York (at JWT's old offices), the enlarged Wunderman Thompson network is led by two British women: longtime WPP stalwart and former JWT CEO Tamara Ingram, who becomes chairman; and Read's successor at Wunderman, Mel Edwards, who was named as global CEO.
+Daniel Bonner and Bas Korsten were eventually appointed as global co-chief creative officers.
 The network started with 20,000 employees spread across 200 offices in 90 countries.
 Combined global proforma revenues are around $3bn; that makes the business the third largest traditional marketing services network worldwide behind McCann.
-Further consolidation of the agency's widely spread global network is underway in 2019.
+Further consolidation of the combined agency's widely spread global network is underway in 2019, and is likely to continue well into 2020.
+Each of the two constituent networks also brought with it a collection of satellite agencies, some of which are being consolidated.
+For example, most of digital network Possible is being absorbed either into Wunderman Thompson's North America offices or into former JWT satellite Mirum.
+Employer marketing agency JWT Inside became Wunderman Thompson Employ.

 Capsule checked 4th February 2019